 Source:

-U.S. Census, 2022 American Community Survey 1-Year Estimates
+U.S. Census, 2023 American Community Survey 1-Year Estimates Note: Income not adjusted for inflation.

-Learn how the Chamber is committed to racial justice and economic equity.
+Learn how the Chamber is committed to economic equity and inclusion.